 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.
+Luke 2:6–7

 I can’t imagine it smelled like the Nest Holiday candle.
 I can’t imagine the animals were quiet.
 I can’t imagine the hay was soft or comfortable.
 I can’t imagine it was even well-lit.
 But this un-fragrant and dirty and lowly location was where Jesus Christ came to be.

 Brennan Manning said, "You could more easily catch a hurricane in a shrimp net than you can understand the wild, relentless, passionate, uncompromising, pursuing love of God made present in the manger."
 You can't wrap this up and put it under the tree this year.
 You can't bake this and hand it out to neighbors.
-You can't plan this or accomplish this on your own.
+You can't plan for or accomplish this on your own.

 But you can receive it.